nextcloud/desktop/doc/navigating.rst

 * ``Use Monochrome Icons`` checkbox: Provides the option to check (enable) or uncheck (disable) the use of monochrome (visually less obtrusive) icons.

-.. note:: This option can be useful on MAC OSX platforms.
+.. note:: This option can be useful on Mac OS X platforms.

 * ``About`` field: Provides information about the software authors along with pertinent build conditions.